-- Represented General Electric in a high-stakes patent infringement and license-related action involving GE’s healthcare division and contrast-enhanced magnetic resonance angiography technology.
+- Represented Global diversified technology and financial services company in a high-stakes patent infringement and license-related action involving GE’s healthcare division and contrast-enhanced magnetic resonance angiography technology.
 The case settled prior to trial.

 - Imation Corp. v.
 Koninklijke Philips Elec.
 N.V (D. Minn.): Represented Imation in a patent infringement and contract matter where Philips alleged infringement of eight patents related to CD storage technology.
 While awaiting a claim construction ruling, the district court entered judgment against Imation pursuant to Rule 54(b), holding that Imation was not licensed under a cross-license agreement.
 The Federal Circuit reversed and ordered judgment for Imation on the question of whether certain entities formed or acquired later qualify as "subsidiaries" that could benefit from Imation's patent license with Philips.
 The case settled shortly thereafter.

 - Louis Vuitton Moet Hennessy v.
 Phillips Beverage Company: Obtained a complete defense verdict and an award of fees for defendant in $100 Million international arbitration proceeding brought by French multi-national seller of luxury goods arising from alleged breach of trademark license agreement.

 - Represent a Japanese clock manufacturer in copyright litigation and licensing negotiations with various music publishers concerning IC chips in clocks; litigation settled and license negotiations are ongoing.

 - Trial counsel for performing rights organization in 2-week trial involving copyright and licensing litigation against music users on the Internet and wireless devices.

 - Represented an established New York City-based photographer in copyright and licensing disputes.